rflandau/Orv/implementations/slims/README.md

 ## Gossip Hops Limited to 1

+Gossip NYI

-As it says in the title, gossip is implemented, but only supports a single hop.
+As it says in the title, ~~gossip is implemented~~, but only supports a single hop.
 In other words, information learned via gossip will not propagate beyond the paired vks.

 ## VKs cannot directly register services